nablarch/nablarch-document/en/application_framework/application_framework/handlers/common/global_error_handler.rst

   If an exception has occurred in a handler that is placed before this handler, exception handling will be performed by the web application server or JVM.

-  If you want to output thread context information to the log, put it after :ref:`thread_context_clear_handler`.
+  If you want to output thread context information to the log when an exception is raised, put it after :ref:`thread_context_clear_handler`.

 Process details according to the exceptions and errors
 -------------------------------------------------------------------------